 3) Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.

 (This requires the Pro version – you’ll be prompted to upgrade when you click Update All.
 If you don’t want to pay for the Pro version, you can still download and install all the drivers you need with the free version; you just have to download them one at a time, and manually install them, the normal Windows way.)

 Fix 4: Restart Bluetooth Support Service

-If the Bluetooth Support Service is not working or is set to manul, you might encounter Bluetooth not working issue.
-You can check if that’s the case of your PC by following the steps below.
+If the Bluetooth Support Service is not working or is set to manual, you might encounter Bluetooth not working issue.
+You can check if that’s the case for your PC by following the steps below.

-1) Press Windows logo key + S together.
+1) Press the Windows logo key + S together.

 2) Type services in the search bar, then click Services app.

 3) Scroll down to find Bluetooth Support Service, then double click on it.

 4) In the pop-up window, go to the General tab.
 Click Stop under Service status.
 Then click Start next to it.

 5) Select Automatic in the Startup type drop-down menu.
 Then click Apply > OK.